How to Choose a Career

 We've organized it according to the three basic principles of good decision making:

-- Take the Career Key career test to discover which Holland personality types you are most like.
-You can then match the results with the most promising careers, career pathways, college majors and training programs.
+- Discover which Holland personality types you are most like, then match your results with promising careers, college majors and training programs.

 - Read about John Holland's Theory of